The 7 Key Performance Indicators (KPIs) That You Should Track To Help Grow Your eCommerce Store

 In other words, key performance indicators are a way to evaluate whether or not a business is meeting its goals.

-In this post, we highlight the 7 financial eCommerce KPIs that provide the basis for optimising your eCommerce store.
+In this post, we highlight the 7 financial eCommerce KPIs that provide the basis for optimising your eCommerce business

 The 7 eCommerce KPIs